kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

     This phase enables opt-out that becomes active in Phase 3.
   * **Phase 3**: all volumes are mounted, under `SELinuxMount` feature gate.
 It can break existing applications that need to mix privileged and unprivileged Pods using the same volume in parallel.
     * We propose to send Pod events to immediately show why such Pods are stuck `ContainerCreating`.
-    * We propose metrics to identify such Pods before the `SELinuxMount` feature gate is enabled, to identify potential issues before a cluster upgrade / enabling the feature gate.
+    * We propose metrics and events to identify such Pods before the `SELinuxMount` feature gate is enabled, to identify potential issues before a cluster upgrade / enabling the feature gate.
-    * We propose metrics to identify such Pods _after_ the `SELinuxMount` feature gate is enabled, to identify pods that are running only because they run on different nodes.
+    * We propose metrics and events to identify such Pods _after_ the `SELinuxMount` feature gate is enabled, to identify pods that are running only because they run on different nodes.
 If they landed on the same node, one of them would be stuck `ContainerCreating`, because they mix privileged and unprivileged pods.

 * The opt-out is realized by a new Pod field `PodSpec.SecurityContext.SELinuxChangePolicy` with values `MountOption` and `Recursive` (opt-out). `null` means `MountOption`.
   * We need the field to be available in a cluster **before** `SELinuxMount` feature gate gets enabled, so cluster admins can fix their Pods and add opt-out before they upgrade to a version with `SELinuxMount` feature gate enabled.